-This CLE webinar will guide counsel to companies, universities, and student-athletes on name, image, and likeness (NIL) agreements.
-The panel will discuss the recent U.S. Supreme Court's decision permitting student-athletes to use their NIL.
-The panel will address the considerations for counsel and offer best practices for negotiating and structuring these agreements while ensuring compliance with NCAA regulations.
+This CLE course will guide counsel to companies, universities, and student-athletes on name, image, and likeness (NIL) agreements.
+The panel will discuss the recent U.S. Supreme Court decision permitting student-athletes to use their NIL.
+The panel will address the considerations for counsel and offer best practices for negotiating and structuring these agreements while ensuring student-athlete compliance with NCAA regulations to preserve eligibility.

 - NCAA v.
 Alston (U.S. 2021)

 - University policies

 - What is and isn’t the role of the university?

 - Issues involving usage rights, exclusivity, social media, etc.

 - Athlete considerations

 - Impact on financial aid